raulinoneto/cat-breeds/README.md

 ## Conclusion

-This test was great to my learning, the time given to finish it them was so comfortable and I enjoy it the maximum for apply my skills.
+This test was great to improve my knowledge and abilities, I was comfort with the deadline given and I enjoyed it the maximum I could to prove my skills.
 I'm grateful for HostGator for this opportunity to show what I can do.

 ## License

-This repository has no registered license, but feel free to clone and use it (only if you don't are doing the HostGator test, LOL!).
+This repository has no registered license, but feel free to clone and use it (only if you aren’t doing the HostGator test, LOL!).